 - (A) (1) All teams are able to register in the category they wish up to October 1st.
 This request will be granted.
-After October 1st, if a team wishes to change its category, the team must apply as outlined in Regulation One. - (2) New associations may not register more than one team in the same category, with the exceptions of house league, senior recreational, and masters teams. - (3) Up to two players may be added to the team's roster after November 30th and before January 1st by submitting to the OWHA Registrar the proper registration information, signatures and fees.
-These players will be eligible for participation in Regional Playdowns and Provincial Championships provided all provisions of RULE THREE are satisfied. - (4) Players added to a team roster after December 31st will be eligible for tournament play but not for Regional playdowns and/or Provincial Championships.
-Participation in league play will be at the discretion of the league. - (B) The OWHA will not be responsible for late or incomplete registration forms which could result in processing delays in validating or assigning a team's category or a player's eligibility. - (C) Teams late in registering will not be eligible for the Provincial Championships. - (D) An OWHA "Participant Registration" form must be completed and submitted by each team each season, signed by each player and team official. - (E) In order to register with a team or organization other than the one with which she has already been registered for the current season, or with which she was registered for the previous season, a player must first obtain a signed OWHA "Player Release" form from her previous team or organization.
+After October 1st, if a team wishes to change its category, the team must apply as outlined in Regulation One. - (2) Associations may not register more than one team in the same category unless the categories above are filled, with the exceptions of House League, Senior Recreational, and Masters teams. - (3) Except in Senior, any association/team, with only one team in a division must register a minimum of "B" - (4) Up to two players may be added to the team's roster after November 30th and before January 1st by submitting to the OWHA Registrar the proper registration information, signatures and fees.
+These players will be eligible for participation in Regional Playdowns and Provincial Championships provided all provisions of RULE THREE are satisfied. - (5) Players added to a team roster after December 31st will be eligible for tournament play but not for Regional playdowns and/or Provincial Championships.
+Participation in league play will be at the discretion of the league. - (B) The OWHA will not be responsible for late or incomplete registration forms which could result in processing delays in validating or assigning a team's category or a player's eligibility.

+- (C) Teams late in registering will not be eligible for the Provincial Championships. - (D) An OWHA "Participant Registration" form must be completed and submitted by each team each season, signed by each player and team official. - In order to register with a team or organization other (E) than the one with which she has already been registered for the current season, or with which she was registered for the previous season, a player must first obtain a signed OWHA "Player Release" form from her previous team or organization.
 A player may be released from one organization to another only once during a season, unless a change of the player's family domicile has taken place or with special approval from the OWHA Registrar.
 The signed "Player Release" form must accompany the OWHA "Participant Registration" form.
-If a player's request for a release is denied, the player may appeal in writing to the OWHA Executive Committee with the noted exception of change of domicile or special approval of the OWHA Registrar.
-Failure to comply with this Regulation will result in a two (2) game suspension for the head coach and/or player in question.

-- (F) Each team taking part in Interprovincial or International leagues and/or Interprovincial or International championships must register in accordance with OWHA requirements and must submit to the OWHA Registrar c/o the OWHA office a Request for Sanction for approval. - (G) A legal proof of age document shall accompany each player's original registration in an age-restricted category.
+If a player's request for a release is denied, the player may appeal in writing to the OWHA Executive Committee or special approval of the OWHA Registrar.
+Failure to comply with Regulation will result in a two (2) game suspension for the head coach and/or player in question. - (F) Each team taking part in Interprovincial or International leagues and/or Interprovincial or International championships must register in accordance with OWHA requirements and must submit to the OWHA Registrar c/o the OWHA office a Request for Sanction for approval. - (G) A legal proof of age document shall accompany each player's original registration in an age-restricted category.
 Falsification of the player's date of birth shall result in suspension of the player or team official involved.
-A legal proof of age document or an OWHA membership card or the membership number assigned by the OWHA Registrar shall be considered acceptable proof of age. - (H) University Teams: Teams which play in the Ontario University Athletics (OUA) may register as house league teams and may participate in a maximum of two OWHA tournaments per year in a category no lower than Senior A. University teams that do not play in the OUA shall register in the same manner as other OWHA teams. - Insurance fees are non-transferable from one member to another.
+A legal proof of age document or an OWHA membership card or the membership number assigned by the OWHA Registrar shall be considered acceptable proof of age. - (H) University Teams: Teams which play in the Ontario University Athletics (OUA) may register as house league teams and may participate in a maximum of two

+- OWHA tournaments per year in a category no lower than Senior A. University teams that do not play in the OUA shall register in the same manner as other OWHA teams. - Insurance fees are non-transferable from one member to another.

-REGULATION FOUR
+REGULATION FOUR Officials

-Officials